Geeksltd/GCop/Rules/GCop116.md

 The first rule of functions is that they should be small.
 The second rule of functions is that they should be smaller than that.

 Functions should do one thing.
 They should do it well.
-They should do it only, so long methodes are against OOP rules and reduce the code readabilty.
+They should do it only, so long methods are against OOP rules and reduce the code readability.

 ## Example